Responsible dog ownership

 - breed of the dog (or a description if it's a cross breed)

 - dog's date of birth (or estimate)

 You must keep this information up to date, so please remember to do this when moving home or changing telephone numbers.
-We regularly pick up stray dogs in the district with out of date details recorded on the microchip, or in some cases no details recorded at all.
-Without up to date details it can be difficult for us to reunite a lost dog with its owner.
+We regularly pick up stray dogs in the district with old details recorded on the microchip, or in some cases no details recorded at all.
+Without current details it can be difficult for us to reunite a lost dog with its owner.

-Any dog found with out of date microchip details is deemed not to be microchipped, we can serve a notice on the owner requiring these details to be updated.
+Any dog found with old microchip details is deemed not to be microchipped, we can serve a notice on the owner requiring these details to be updated.
 Failure to comply with a notice may result in a £500.00 fine.

 Local authorities are responsible for stray dogs for 7 clear days, after that time the dog legally becomes the property of the local authority and can then be re homed, or disposed of, as we see fit.
-If an owner comes forward after 7 days they would have no claim on the dog so please check that your dog's microchip details are up to date, should the worst happen, and your dog becomes lost it will have a much better chance of being returned to you quickly.
+If an owner comes forward after 7 days they would have no claim on the dog, please check that your dog's microchip details are current, should the worst happen, and your dog becomes lost it will have a much better chance of being returned to you quickly.

 Collars and leads